 It’s been 16 months since I discovered my husband’s affair with a co-worker.
-In that time, I’ve learned a lot about him, our marriage and infidelity in general.
-But mostly, I’ve learned about myself.
+In that time, I’ve learned a lot about him, our marriage, and infidelity in general.
+But mostly, even though my husband cheated, I’ve learned about myself.

 I’m not going to lie, these months have been hell.
 We’re still married but that doesn’t mean all is forgiven or forgotten.
 Far from it.
 After the initial haze, the days spent crying on the bathroom floor, raging at him, her and myself, we entered a period of deep uncertainty about our marriage.
 He was remorseful and wanted to stay together but I remained in limbo, with one and a half feet out the door, for several months.